3 key takeaways

 - Human behavior

-After graduation, doctors are in a public-facing role where quick thinking and adaptability are key.
+After graduation, doctors assume a public-facing role where quick thinking and adaptability are essential.
 They work with a range of people and handle sensitive information.
 AAMC clearly communicates the core competencies required to excel in this position.

 Why you need to add core competencies to your resume

-Having a core competency section on your resume makes it easier for hiring managers to assess your strengths and identify whether you’re a good fit.
-Tailor your resume and core competencies for every job so it's specific to each role and company.
+Having a competencies section on your resume makes it easier for hiring managers to assess your strengths and identify whether you’re a good fit.
+Tailor your resume so that your highlighted skills align with the needs of each role and company.

-Companies want a candidate whose core competencies can help them fill the gaps and drive results.
-Your goal is to communicate how and why you’re the person who can do that best.
+Companies are looking for candidates who can help fill gaps and drive results.
+Your goal is to clearly communicate how and why you’re the person who can do that best.

 Revising your resume is easy to do with Teal’s AI Resume Builder and its Resume Skills Management feature.
 Try it out for free and create new resumes in a few simple steps.